kmarxican/olmOCR/README.md

 ## Plans for Future Updates

 - Implement parallel processing for faster document processing
-- Improve HTML preview generation and formatting
+- Improved HTML preview generation and formatting with modern styling and interactive features
 - Add support for additional input formats
 - Add support for additional output formats
 - Enhance error handling and robustness